wcDogg/knottyearth/cylindrical/column-row-coding.md

 ## Look Close

 The 3-strand knots below use a simple OU pattern.
 The left is row coded and the right is column coded.
-Starting in the upper-left corner, notice that:
+Starting in the upper-left corner, notice:

-* With row coding, the upper bights start as overs.
+* With row coding (left), the upper bights start as overs.
-* With column coding, the upper bights start as unders.
+* With column coding (right), the upper bights start as unders.
+* The direction of crossings and facets is reversed.
 * If you separated the strands, each would be a mathematically possible Turk's Head.

 ![](../assets/images/coding_look-close_ou.png)